 You should mention to your doctor if you have ever had heart disease, liver disease (including hepatitis B or C), a bleeding disorder called hemophilia, diabetes, or alcoholism.

 This medication may cause a serious heart rhythm problem.
 Watch for warning signs and contact your doctor right away if you suspect a serious heart rhythm problem (see side effects).

 Do not use this medication alone.
-It must used in combination with another medication; most commonly, ritonavir.
+It must be used in combination with another medication, most commonly, ritonavir.

 HIV can be passed into a newborn baby if your HIV is not controlled during the time of birth; consult your doctor if you are pregnant.